divmgl/tabled.js/README.md

 });
 ```

-You can also update the table.
+You can also update the table and it will adjust automatically.

 ```javascript
 table.data = [